starstormtwitch/TwitchGPTVector/README.md

 ### Generation

-When a message is generated with !generate, the GPT model and VectorDB work together to create a message based on the learned data.
+When a message is generated with !generate or at the default automatic interval in the configuration, the GPT model and VectorDB work together to create a message based on the learned data.
 The generated message will resemble the structure and content of the chat messages the bot has learned from.
 It will use context from the last few minutes of chat, as well as some context from its long term database.

 ## Commands